 Once you have access to power, there's a lot corporate media will forgive.
 The reality is that Cernovich is being given a pass because the political culture in Washington has changed such that it necessitates the inclusion of white supremacists in the modern discourse.

-Cernovich has made it from the Infowars desk to 60 Minutes; from the blogs of conspiracy theorists to the pages of New York.
+Cernovich has made it from the Infowars desk to 60 Minutes; from the blogs of conspiracy theorists to the pages of New York Magazine.
 It's clear that there's no nuance and contextual explanation needed for Cernovich, at least not anymore.
 He has the inside track to the Trump administration, and that's all that he needs to be taken seriously.